ssbarnea/ldap2sql/README.md

 * accounts removed or disabled from LDAP are not removed from the database and are only marked as deleted.
 * account status is saved as friendly field
 * manager is also saved
+* it does mark if an account have a gravatar or not

 What you can use this for:
 * Find how many people joined or left the company